build-trust/ockam-website/src/content/learn/blog/ockam_raises_seed_round.md

 ### Core Ventures Group

-We are excited to be working with Joanna Drake Earl, General Partner of Core Ventures Group, who brings hands-on operational expertise to The Team.
+We are excited to be working with Joanna Drake, General Partner of Core Ventures Group, who brings hands-on operational expertise to The Team.
 Core’s focus on founders and their engaged investment model is a great fit for us.
 Joanna noted, “We are excited to invest in Ockam’s vision.
 Their approach to solve complex real world problems is a testament to the engineering and industry experience of Matthew Gregory and Mrinal Wadhwa.
 We are thrilled to be backing such a passionate group of builders.”

 ### Okta Ventures